Where There Is A Will, There Is A Way

 When faced with a lack of resources problem, being creative and thinking outside the box to find solutions using what you have on hand is the goal.

-When I get a bit frustrated with resource issues, I think of a place like Kenya or Ethiopia where facilities are almost non-existent, yet some of the best athletes in the world come from those locations.
+When I get frustrated with resource issues, I think of a place like Kenya or Ethiopia, where facilities are almost nonexistent.
+Yet, some of the best athletes in the world come from those locations.

-Creativity, innovation, and hard work are sometimes enhanced when traditional resources that others have been unavailable.
+Creativity, innovation, and hard work are sometimes enhanced when other traditional resources are unavailable.

-Less is sometimes more if people rally and focus on what they have, not what they don't have in life.
+Less is sometimes more if people rally and focus on their blessings, not what they don't have in life.

-What we do have is much greater than any facility or state-of-the-art equipment.
+What we have is much greater than any facility or state-of-the-art equipment.

 Blessings,